gbxyz/rdnsd2/README.md

     Specify stats file.

+- \--percentile=PERCENTILE

+    Specify a percentile to use when generating statistics.

 - \--domains=DOMAINS

     Specify domain names to query for a list of servers.

 # CONFIGURATION FILE

 The easiest way to configure rdnsd is to provide a configuration file.
 The format is very simple.
 Here is an example:

 	Debug		false
 	PidFile		/var/run/rdnsd.pid
 	StatsFile	/var/run/rdnsd.log
+	Percentile	95
 	Protocol	udp
 	Loop		3
 	Recurse		false